-- Evergreen, white, navy blue, off-white cardigans, with or without logo. - Evergreen, navy, gray or white micro fleece half-zip pullovers, with or without logo, long-sleeved. - Evergreen, navy, gray or white micro fleece full-zip fleece, with or without logo, no hood. - Erie Day School sweatshirts (as sold by Grade 8) with the three quarter-zip and logo are permitted. - Hoodies and spirit wear are subject to approval (e.g. participation in school trips or athletic events).
+- Evergreen, white, navy blue, soapstone (gray) and off-white cardigans, with or without logo. - Evergreen, navy, soapstone (gray) or white micro fleece half-zip pullovers, with or without logo, long-sleeved. - Evergreen, navy, soapstone (gray) or white micro fleece full-zip fleece, with or without logo, no hood. - Erie Day School sweatshirts (as sold by Grade 8) with the three quarter-zip and logo are permitted. - Hoodies and spirit wear are subject to approval (e.g. participation in school trips or athletic events).